GaijinEntertainment/daScript/doc/source/stdlib/coroutines.rst

 .. das:attribute:: coroutine

-This macro converts coroutine function into generator, adds return false. daScript impelmentation of coroutine is generator based.
+This macro converts coroutine function into generator, adds return false.
+Daslang impelmentation of coroutine is generator based.
 Function is converted into a state machine, which can be resumed and suspended.
 The function is converted into a generator.
 Generator yields bool if its a void coroutine, and yields the return type otherwise.
 If return type is specified coroutine can serve as an advanced form of a generator.